-Students are required to complete at least one internship (JMC:3700/MGMT:3700 - Field Experience) during their studies with the certificate.
+Students are required to complete at least one internship (JMC:3700 Nonprofit Internship or MGMT:3700 Field Experience: Nonprofit Ldrshp/Phil) during their studies with the certificate.
 Academic credit is available to students who participate in an internship at a nonprofit, whether a community-based nonprofit or a higher education organization.
 For more information on Internships, see the Experiential Learning - R.I.S.E. page.

 From mock major gift asks and agency style projects to guest lectures and presentations, our students learn so much from nonprofit professionals who visit the classroom and share their knowledge.

-The Field Experience course is a requirement of the Nonprofit Leadership and Philanthropy Certificate.
+The Nonprofit Internship course is a requirement of the Nonprofit Leadership and Philanthropy Certificate.
 The following information explains what is all involved in the course.

 Each nonprofit internship provides a unique learning experience, but the goal of the internship generally is to provide students the opportunity to:

 - Gain practical experience within the nonprofit environment.

 - Acquire knowledge of nonprofit processes, policies and best practices.